orchestracities/ngsi-timeseries-api/docs/manuals/user/contributing.md

 In the current project tree structure you can find:

 - `ngsi-timeseries-api`
-    - `client`: Holds a simple Orion Context Broker client to ease integration testing.
-To be moved out of this repo.
-    - `doc`: Holds documentation files.
+    - `docs`: Holds documentation files.
     - `docker`: To hold docker-related files for the scope of the project.
     - `experiments`: Sandbox for quick manual tests to try some stuff and derive new test cases.
+    - `specification`: Contains the OpenAPI definition that QL implements.
+    - `src`: Source code folder.
         - `geocoding`: Holds the code for interacting with OSM and doing geo-related processing.
         - `reporter`: Modules acting as the receiver of the notifications and API requests.
 It "parses/validates" them before handling tasks to the translators.
-    - `specification`: Holds the swagger-based *ngsi-tsdb* API specification that QL implements.
         - `translators`: Specific translators for each time-series databases, responsible for interacting with the lower-level database details.
         - `utils`: Common shared stuff looking for a better place to live in.